ei_connect

 #define NODE "madonna@chivas.du.etx.ericsson.se" #define ALIVE "madonna" #define IP_ADDR "150.236.14.75" /*** Variant 1 ***/ int fd = ei_connect(&ec, NODE); /*** Variant 2 ***/ struct in_addr addr; addr.s_addr = inet_addr(IP_ADDR); fd = ei_xconnect(&ec, &addr, ALIVE);

-Initializes the ec
+Initializes the ec structure, to

 identify the node name and cookie of the server.
 One of them